asu-cactus/Spark-Partitioning/README.md

 ### Spark-Partitioning

-Investigating and benchmarking how partitioning of data on HDFS will affect Spark performance
+Investigating and benchmarking how partitioning of data on secondary storage layer will affect Spark performance

 #### Environment Variables

-Configure and update the following variable in your systems `bashrc` or `bash_profile` or `zprofile` or `profile` depending on which system you are using. `SPARK_DEFAULT_PAR` is used to set a value to `spark.default.parallelism` configuration while running teh spark applications through the provided shell scripts.
+Configure and update the following variable in your systems `bashrc` or `bash_profile` or `zprofile` or `profile` depending on which operating system you are using.
+`SPARK_DEFAULT_PAR` is used to set a value to `spark.default.parallelism` configuration while running the spark applications through the provided shell scripts.

         # JAVA configuration
         export JAVA_HOM="/usr/lib/jvm/java-8-openjdk-amd64"